Our Blog

 The period over which forage is consumed can also have a bearing on insulin spikes during the day.
 For this reason, slow feeders or physically staggering provision of forage (and hard feed) can help to reduce peaks of insulin post-eating (which are associated with increased laminitis risk).

-These types of horses should be fed on forage that is less than 10% sugar and starch.
-If feeding haylage look for low energy products and if hay, products such as Timothy and some Meadow Hays should be suitable, although always get an analysis when trying a new product.
+These types of horses should be fed forage with less than 10% combined sugar and starch.
+If you’re feeding haylage, look for low-energy products.
+If you’re feeding hay, products such as Timothy and some Meadow Hays should be suitable, although always get an analysis when trying a new product.

 How Can M&T Help?

-Additionally, all our products are externally analysed with results available for our customers so that you know exactly what your horse is eating.
+Additionally, all our products are externally analysed with results available for our customers, so that you know exactly what your horse is eating.
+Get in touch for the most recent analysis of our forage products.

-Which Of Our Hay or Haylage Products Are Suitable?
+Which Of Our Hay or Haylage Products Are Suitable for Horses with EMS?

-Horses that have a history of laminitis and are therefore prone to laminitis require a forage that is ideally less than 10% water-soluble carbohydrates (WSC) sugars)).
-The environmental conditions at the time of harvest of a hay or haylage are key factors which, influence the sugar levels within the finished forage, It is possible for both hay and haylage to be below this 10% water-soluble carbohydrate threshold and it is for this reason that you cannot categorically say that a particular hay or haylage is not suitable.
+Horses that have a history of laminitis, and are therefore prone to laminitis, require a forage that is ideally less than 10% water-soluble carbohydrates (WSC) sugars)).
+The environmental conditions at the time of harvest of a hay or haylage are key factors that influence the sugar levels within the finished forage.
+It is possible for both hay and haylage to be below this 10% water-soluble carbohydrate threshold, and it is for this reason that you cannot categorically say that a particular hay or haylage is not suitable.

-At M&T we analyse our hay and haylage regularly and have selected our most suitable forage for those requiring a low sugar diet from a product that is consistently analyzing below the 10% threshold.
+At M&T, we analyse our hay and haylage regularly, and have selected our most suitable forage for those requiring a low sugar diet from a product that is consistently analysed below the 10% threshold.
 While some of our other products may also have results below this threshold, we would recommend M&T’s Timothy Hay as our lowest WSC option at this time.
+You can view our Product Technical Specification for the typical WSC percentages in our Timothy Hay.*

-If you have any concerns or queries about feeding a laminitic horse, please contact our expert team or nutritionist
+If you have any concerns or queries about feeding horses with EMS, please contact our expert team or nutritionist.

 April 4, 2024